Using Pinterest for Professional Development: Creative Teaching Ideas, Spring 2019

 - Teachers Think Systematically about their Practice and Learn from the Experience.

 - Teachers are Members of Learning Communities.

-- Completion of four weekly modules using the Moodle learning management system through Castleton University is mandatory (module assignments and due dates/times outlined on Moodle course home page).
+- Completion of four weekly modules using the Canvas learning management system through Castleton University is mandatory (module assignments and due dates/times outlined on Canvas course home page).
 It is expected that you will spend approximately 3 hours per week engaging in course content.
 You may log in at any time of the day or night to complete assignment

 - Completion of the final project and summary of learning.

 - Discussion Boards (see below for expectations)

 - The discussion board is a crucial part of this class.
 Not only will you be asked to respond to a weekly question, but you will also need to read and respond to others to fully benefit from this learning experience.